jambonz/jambonz-docs/docs/installing.md

 systemctl daemon-reload
 systemctl restart drachtio
 ```
-After doing that, check `/var/log/drachtio/drachtio.log` to verify that the drachtio server started properly and is listening on the specified IPs and ports.
+After doing that, run `systemctl status drachtio` and check `/var/log/drachtio/drachtio.log` to verify that the drachtio server started properly and is listening on the specified IPs and ports.

 #### rtpengine configuration